Crawl Space Vents

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-DEAR TIM: Should I keep my crawl space foundation vents open year round?
+DEAR TIM: Should I keep my crawl space vents open year round?
 Are they really necessary?
 I live in Maryland and get all four seasons and temperature conditions.
+What's the latest crawl space ventilation technology?
 Stephen King, Lexington Park , MD

 DEAR STEPHEN: There are thousands of people who wonder what to do with crawl space vents.
 Years ago when I installed them in room addition projects I often thought about the science behind these smallish vents.
 The actual net free space that allowed air to pass didn't see that big.